Monarch: Legacy of Monsters: Development

 Following the success of Godzilla vs. Kong, discussions commenced on ways that the MonsterVerse could be expanded beyond feature films.
 Legendary proposed a live-action series, and among the potential investors, Apple TV+ expressed immediate interest, negotiated a deal, and green-lit the series in January 2022.
 It is a joint venture between Legendary Television, Safehouse Pictures, and Toho, although Warner Bros. still owns the rights for the MonsterVerse franchise alongside Legendary.
 Chris Black is creator and showrunner.

 In May, Matt Shakman was hired to direct the first two episodes in addition to executive producing.
 In addition to Black and Matt Fraction, writers include Andrew Colville, Milla Bell-Hart, Amanda Overton, Karl Taro Greenfeld, Mariko Tamaki, and Al Letson.
 On April 11, 2024, Apple TV+ renewed the series for a second season, with several spinoffs in development.

 Casting

 In June 2022, Anna Sawai, Ren Watabe, Kiersey Clemons, Joe Tippett, and Elisa Lasowski were cast.
 In July, Kurt Russell and Wyatt Russell were cast, and Mari Yamamoto joined in August.
 In September, Anders Holm was cast and revealed the title.
 In September 2023, the teaser trailer revealed John Goodman to reprise his role from Kong: Skull Island (2017) as William "Bill" Randa.

 Filming

 In July 2022, it was revealed that principal photography had commenced in Vancouver, British Columbia, Canada.
 Two weeks of filming occurred in Japan in August.

 Filming for the second season was underway by July 31, 2024, and wrapped by February 20, 2025.

 Music

 In October 2023, Leopold Ross was confirmed as score composer.
 The soundtrack was released online by Milan Records on November 17, 2023, with the main titles track released on November 3 as a single.
+The soundtrack for the second season was released online by Milan Records on February 27, 2026.